 The principle of determining activities of radionuclides using the individual peaks analysis method is the possibility to search for peaks automatically, describe each of them using the Gaussian curve (with protracted left exponential edge), further calculate the area and, finally, calculate activities by each identified radionuclide.
-The ability to identify is conditioned by the possibility to connect to the spectrum a radionuclides library file, which contains reference data on characteristic energy lines, values of their quantum yield, etc. So, if there is a spectrum of a countable sample, a library file (.lbr, .bib) and an efficiency file (.efp), the user may calculate activities of radionuclides.
+The ability to identify is conditioned by the possibility to connect to the spectrum a radionuclides library file, which contains reference data on characteristic energy lines, values of their quantum yield, etc. So, if there is a spectrum of a countable sample, a library file (.efp), the user may calculate activities of radionuclides.

 For the method to work accurately, the user must fill in fields in the Spectrum parameters window with relevant values.
-Main parameters determining the work of the method being described are concentrated in the right table of parameters (see Fig. 36) in Peak search, Smoothing, Identification groups.
+Main parameters determining the work of the method being described are concentrated in the right table of parameters (see Fig. 36) in Search Peaks, Smoothing, Identification groups.